Epidemic spreading in group-structured populations: Results

 \subsection{College housing/attendance network}

 The paper has thus far presented simulations on synthetic group-structured populations aimed at understanding the fundamental principles of epidemic spreading in these systems.
 In this section, we demonstrate the significance and effectiveness of these principles in a real-world scenario.
 We examine data about housing and attendance at Indiana University Bloomington (IUB), see Methods for details.
 There are $N=10,132$ individuals in the IUB dataset, each representing a student who resided in one of the campus facilities during the Fall 2019 semester.
 We use layer $\ell=1$ to represent contacts between students in housing settings.
 We form $Q^{(1)} = 396$ groups composed of students living in the same floor of a large dormitory, or in the same Greek house.
 The average size of these groups is $\langle q^{(1)} \rangle = 25.58$.
 Layer $\ell =2$ is used to represent classroom interactions.
 We form $Q^{(2)} = 600$ groups of students based on their enrollment program (e.g., Computer Science, Finance, Mathematics, Physics) and their education level (from Freshman to Ph.D.).
 The average size of these groups is $\langle q^{(2)} \rangle = 16.86$.
+Note that the partitions within the classroom and residential layers are disjoint.
+Moreover, the group sizes in the two partitions are not homogeneous, see Fig.~S12.

 The ground-truth community partitions display a correlation level similar to that of the uncorrelated case.
 Specifically, the NMI between the partitions obtained from the data is $0.389$, which is comparable with the one obtained by randomizing the dormitory assignment of students which is $0.327$.
 We also create an artificial configuration, where students are re-assigned to residences so that the NMI between the partitions of the two layers is maximized.
 The optimization technique we employ is described in the Methods section.
 The optimized configuration corresponds to the NMI value $0.934$.